 - PENS – optional – if you decide to download the “colour your own” Santa Paper Puppet Template

 You can get one of the full coloured Santas HERE for free.
-But for the complete set and a 6 page printable head to my Teacher’s Pay Teacher’s store.
+But for the complete set and a 6 page printable head to my Teacher’s Pay Teacher’s store or Gumroad.
 You will get a printable lesson plan, an assembly worksheet AND 4 Santas to print (the coloring page + 3 Santa Skin tones!).

 How to make your SANTA Paper Puppet